epw/consensus/Consensus Book.md

 Once characters have been created, it’s time to play through the first scenes in the game.
 In Consensus, the first scenes we play through are related to the three questions that every character answers during character creation.
 Through this we’ll establish some shared history between characters, some current ties, and we’ll foreshadow future problems and complications.
 Depending on how much time you have available, you should aim for between 3 and 6 scenes for this part, which explore the answers to those three questions for multiple characters.
 Make sure each character is a part of at least one scene, preferably 2 or more that explore answers to different questions.
 Also make sure each question is the focus of at least one of the scenes.

+These are the first scenes you will be playing, so if you see the chance to have a move trigger, make sure you take it!
+These can be a great introduction to the mechanics as well as to our characters and the world.

 ### Pulling in Multiple Characters

 When the players go around introducing their characters, make a note of any answers to the 3 questions (or leading questions you pose about those questions) that seem to synchronize with each other.
 You’ll use this to set those characters up in the same scene and start it off in a way that lets you learn more about the characters and the world they are interacting with.
 If you have 4 players and are aiming for 4 scenes, you could make each scene have two characters in it, or you could pull all 4 characters into the scene about the first question, and give each character an individual scene that addresses one of the others.
 During each scene you should look for places where the actions they describe would trigger a move, and have them roll it.